fiinix/fiinix.github.io/_posts/2013/12/2013-12-11-carlos-countdown-til-christmas-13.md

 date: 2013-12-11T13:50:00+00:00
 author: Carlos
 layout: post
-tags: ["Christmas Countdown", Recipe, Nordic Cuisine]
+tags: [Christmas, Recipes, Baking]
-category: personal
+category: Life
 excerpt: "In which I share a delicious saffron bun recipe, just in time to celebrate Saint Lucia's Day on the 13th."
 ---
 13 days until Christmas.
 The countdown continues.